Danny McCulloch: Legal issues

 Between 1996 and 1998, McCulloch was involved in controversy concerning re-recordings alleged to have been made by certain artists, in particular Mott the Hoople, involving an alleged reformation of the band by Ian Hunter and Mick Ronson in 1993.
 With musician and music promoter Gerry Chapman, McCulloch had formed McCulloch Chapman Music, which marketed to K-Tel International what were represented to be new recordings by original artists, such as Mott The Hoople, "The New Animals", Paper Lace and The Byrds.
 The recordings represented by McCulloch to be new recordings by Hunter and Ronson were in fact by a sound-alike, asserted to be McCulloch and Chapman, operating under the band name The Trybe.
 Five of the twelve songs on the alleged Mott The Hoople "greatest hits" recording were credited to McCulloch and Chapman, and had never previously been recorded by Mott The Hoople.
 K-Tel stated that it had dealt with McCulloch successfully in the past, and had paid $75,000 for the tapes.
 McCulloch claimed that Ian Hunter's voice had been remixed along with a soundalike voice in order to strengthen it, and that the remixing had been done with Ian Hunter's knowledge and permission.
 Hunter categorically denied the assertions, stating that he had not recorded with Ronson since 1989.

 The K-Tel album, The Best of Mott The Hoople, was accordingly withdrawn in 1997, having been released in 1996.
-In 1998, further to a complaint by Ian Hunter's management, K-Tel admitted guilt to two charges under the Trade Descriptions Act of Great Britain and was accordingly fined.
+In 1998, further to a complaint by Ian Hunter's management, K-Tel admitted guilt to two charges under the Trade Descriptions Act 1968 and was accordingly fined.
 The false Mott The Hoople recordings had been licensed to other companies by McCulloch Chapman Music, resulting in multiple releases of the misrepresented content, including All The Young Dudes (Denmark Digimode, 1996; Ireland, Eagle Rock Pegasus, 1997), Dudes (UK Going for a Song, 1997)) and The Magic Collection (Holland ARC MEC, 1997) Some of the false Mott The Hoople releases included historic cover pictures of the band or band members.
 In 2002, the recordings were again released, under the title I Can't Believe It's Not Mott The Hoople, and credited to The Trybe.
 These recordings were also subsequently released on ITunes.
 Similar releases by The Trybe covered Steppenwolf songs, while again including songs by McCulloch and Chapman.